Jennie Williams: Filmography

-Nalajuk Night - short film (2021)
+Nalujuk Night - short film (2021)

-A thriller style short documentary directed by Jennie Williams, Nalajuk Night follows the Labrador Inuit elders who annually on January 6 act as the Nalujuit.
+A thriller style short documentary directed by Jennie Williams, Nalujuk Night follows the Labrador Inuit elders who annually on January 6 act as the Nalujuit in the traditional Inuit Nalujuk Night.
 The short is Williams' first film project, produced by Labrador Doc Project (Lab Doc Project) by the National Film Board (NFB).
 The Lab Doc Project is an initiative to tell stories from Inuit perspectives, from first-time Inuit filmmakers in Nunatsiavut and Labrador.
 The film is entirely in black and white, which carries over from "A Way of Life" - her photo series, which inspired Williams to make Nalajuk Night into a film.
 Jennie Williams' photography projects of the landscape and people in Nain are also often in black and white.

-In an interview at the FIN Atlantic Film Festival in Halifax, Nova Scotia, Williams expressed her excitement and surprise that Nalajuk Night won the Best Atlantic Short Documentary award.
+In an interview at the FIN Atlantic Film Festival in Halifax, Nova Scotia, Williams expressed her excitement and surprise that the film won the Best Atlantic Short Documentary award.
 She said she loved the experience of filmmaking, and intends to make more films which document relatively unknown traditions from remote places around the world.